DeMaCS-UNICAL/Cinnamon/README.md

 - Develop the application for rooted Android smartphones

 ## Other Informations
-This is a work of my thesis for the Bachelor's degree if you want more information you can read it at the following link:
+This is a work of my thesis for the Bachelor's degree, you can read it at the following link:
 - https://www.dropbox.com/s/aeob79ie94kb5b3/tesi.pdf?dl=0